innovation-plantation/jsimugate/README.md

 click where they belong.
 To increase or decrease a selected part (the number of pins or speed of the clock), type + or -.
 You can also increase or decrease the size in which a part is drawn by holding down Alt while typing.

 Drag from pin to pin to connect or disconnect a wire between them.

+A range of wires can be routed together.
+Simply route the first wire, then either
+* triple-click to route the remaining wires or
+* double-click another pin to route wires up to that pin

 Right-click a part to apply DeMorgan's theorem on it, or to switch to open collector or other technology type.